snehak1324/sneha-SQL-/README.md

-This is SQL project for music store analysis.
+This is SQL project for music store analysis and a netflix series analysis.